 Is Gili Trawangan good for solo travellers?

-Yes, the backpacker scene here is huge and it’s really easy to meet people.
+Yes, the backpacker scene here is huge and it’s easy to meet people.
 Hostels are social, beach bars are friendly and activities like snorkelling tours are great for meeting others.

 Final thoughts on the best things to do in Gili Trawangan